 Archaeological excavations have revealed two ancient synagogues built one over the other.
 The one we can see today is the 4th-century synagogue.
 To be more precise many think that it was constructed in the 4th-century, but there is no consensus among researchers.
 The fact that archeologists agree on is that this is not the synagogue where Jesus preached.

 Researchers’ opinions differ regarding the date of the synagogue’s construction.
 All agree that it is not the 1st century CE synagogue from the time of Jesus.
 According to most, the Galilee synagogue type, to which the Capernaum synagogue belongs, dates to the Roman period (2nd and 3rd centuries CE).
-It includes Roman architectural elements (the columns and the architectural elements above the columns: the architraves, the friezes, and the cornices) with emphasis on the external form and decoration of the structure.
+It includes Roman architectural elements (the columns and the architectural elements above the columns: the architraves, the friezes, and the cornices), emphasizing the external form and decoration of the structure.
 Historical data also support this construction date.
-In this period, following the destruction of Jerusalem and the Temple, the Jewish population and its religious institutions were concentrated in the Galilee, where their political and economic predominance made the building of so elaborate a synagogue possible.
+In this period, following the destruction of Jerusalem and the Temple, the Jewish population and its religious institutions were concentrated in Galilee.
+Their political and economic predominance made the building of so elaborate a synagogue possible.

 The synagogue of Capernaum was an impressive structure.
-Built of large, white limestone blocks from the hills of Galilee west of the town, it stood out among the buildings of grey basalt surrounding it.
-The synagogue was built on a platform, two meters above the houses of the town, and separated from it by streets on all four sides.
+Built of large, white limestone blocks from the hills of Galilee west of the town, it stood out among the grey basalt buildings surrounding it.
+The synagogue was built on a platform, two meters above the town’s houses, and separated from it by streets on all four sides.
 Oriented north-south, it had a decorated, southern facade towards Jerusalem.

 The Courtyard.
-An addition on the eastern side of the prayer hall, constructed at a later date, was reached from the porch in the south by two entrances, with another entrance via a staircase in the northeastern corner of the courtyard.
+An addition on the eastern side of the prayer hall, constructed at a later date, was reached from the porch in the south by two entrances, with another entrance via a staircase in the courtyard’s northeastern corner.
 There were three windows in the eastern wall, high above street level.
 The courtyard was divided by columns into a central, unroofed part, with three covered porticos along the walls, except along the western wall (shared with the prayer hall).

 This synagogue was decorated with white limestone.
 Thus it is also called The White Synagogue.